-Egyptian journalist Mahmoud Saad Diab was arrested in September 2022 on anti-state charges.
+Egyptian journalist Mahmoud Saad Diab has been detained since September 2022 on anti-state charges.

-On September 6, state security officers arrested Diab from Cairo International Airport as he boarded a flight to China, according to news reports.
+On September 6, 2022, state security officers arrested Diab from Cairo International Airport as he boarded a flight to China, according to those reports.
 For two months, the journalist’s family was unaware of his whereabouts, the reports said.

-Egyptian prosecutors charged him with conspiring against the state with foreign organizations, and ordered his detention pending trial, according to news reports and the local journalist.
-CPJ was unable to determine where Diab is held.
+Egyptian prosecutors charged him with conspiring against the state with foreign organizations and ordered his detention pending trial, according to news reports and the local journalist.

-The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office, did not answer CPJ’s emails requesting comment on Diab’s case in November 2022.
+The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office did not answer CPJ’s emails requesting comment on Diab’s case in late 2023.